 Consent orders are legally binding documents that formalise the specifics of the financial obligations agreed between a divorcing couple.
-They can include:

 Financial claims such as capital income and pensions to be distributed

-The consent order is the only means by which you can be certain that any agreement will be be upheld by both spouses.
+The consent order is the only means by which you can be certain that any agreement will be upheld by both spouses.